kite03/echoac-poc/README.md

 A local attacker can send a series of specially crafted IOCTLs to the driver, which allows an attacker to arbitrarily read, query, and interact with process memory and kernel memory.

-The IOCTL sequence is as followed:
+The IOCTL attack series is as followed:
 - Deploy the driver (if not loaded already) using the command ```sc create EchoDrv binpath= C:\PathToDriver.sys type= kernel``` and then start it with `sc start EchoDrv`
 - Attain a handle to the device with `DeviceIoControl` on device path `\\\\.\\EchoDrv`
 - Call IOCTL `0x9e6a0594` with no input buffer, but set an output void* buffer of length `4096`.
 This is to bypass an internal check in the driver.